-- 1. Log into WebPAM PROe as the Administrator or a Super User. - Click the Subsystem is icon in Tree View. - 3.
-Click the Administrative Tools ## icon. - 5.
+- 1. Log into WebPAM PROe as the Administrator or a Super User. - 2.
+Click the Subsystem 🗊 icon in Tree View. - 3.
+Click the Administrative Tools 🛃 icon. - 4.
+Click the User Management 2 icon. - 5.
 Click the Create tab in Management View. - 6.
 Enter a user name of 1 to 31 characters, no spaces, in the User Name field. - 7.
-Enter a password of 1 to 31 characters, no spaces, in the New Password and Retype Password fields. - A password is optional.
-If you do not specify a password, log into WebPAM PROe with the User Name and leave the password field blank. - 8.
-Enter a display name in the Display Name field. - A display name is optional. - Enter the user's email address in the Email Address field.
+Enter a password of 1 to 31 characters, no spaces, in the New Password and Retype Password fields.

+A password is optional.
+If you do not specify a password, log into WebPAM PROe with the User Name and leave the password field blank.

+- Enter a display name in the Display Name field.
+A display name is optional. - Enter the user's email address in the Email Address field.
 An email address is required in order to receive email event notification. - Select a privilege level from the Privilege dropdown menu.
 For definitions of each privilege level, see the List of User Privileges below. - 11.
 Check the Enabled box to enable this user on this subsystem. - 12.
 Click the Submit button.